pantheon-systems/documentation/source/content/migrate-wordpress-site-networks.md

 <Alert title="Note" type="info">

-Before you can migrate a WordPress Site Network, you must be a contract customer, and a Pantheon employee must create a [WordPress Site Network](/guides/multisite) for you.
+Before you can migrate a WordPress Multisite, you must be a contract customer, and a Pantheon employee must create a [WordPress Multisite](/guides/multisite) for you.

 </Alert>